jshint/jshint.github.io/pages/docs.md

     }
     /*jshint +W089 */

-[This page](/docs/options/) contains a list of all options supported by JSHint.
+See [Options](/docs/options/) for a list of all options supported by JSHint.

 #### Switch statements